lcastrose/GAMEDAY-Challenge/README.md

 Every team should complete the following tasks:

+1. Choose a Team Name
-1. Choose one of the three challenges
+2. Choose one of the three challenges
-2. Decide which cloud to work on the challenge (AWS, Azure, GCP)
+3. Decide which cloud to work on the challenge (AWS, Azure, GCP)
-3. Build an Architecture Diagram of the solution
+4. Build an Architecture Diagram of the solution
-4. Build the solution to work propertly
+5. Build the solution to work propertly
-5. Prepare a small presentation of the solution for the Judges
+6. Prepare a small presentation of the solution for the Judges

 Grading: